Antonio Razzi: Biography

 Antonio Razzi was born near Chieti, Abruzzo in 1948; but during 1960s he emigrated in Emmen, Switzerland, working as textile worker.

 In 2006 was elected in the Chamber of Deputies for the centrist populist party Italy of Values, led by the former magistrate Antonio Di Pietro.
 He was re-elected in the snap election held in 2008.

-In 2011 Razzi left IdV, which was probably the most anti-Berlusconi party in the Italian Parliament, to join People and Territory, a centre-right parliamentary group which supported the government of Silvio Berlusconi.
+In late 2010 Razzi left IdV, which was probably the most anti-Berlusconi party in the Italian Parliament, to join People and Territory, a centre-right parliamentary group which supported the government of Silvio Berlusconi.

 In 2013 he was elected in the Italian Senate as a member of The People of Freedom.

 On 23 January 2018, the new Berlusconi's party, Forza Italia, decided not to renew his candidature for the general election in March.
 Razzi criticised this choice, declaring that was not decided by Berlusconi but by other FI's leading members who were envious of his popularity.